 Loss of neuromuscular control of the abductor muscle results in collapse of the arytenoid cartilage and vocal fold, which reduces the glottal cross-sectional area.
 The resistance to airflow necessitates greater respiratory effort.
 Because of the pliable nature of the glottis, the exaggerated subatmospheric pressure in the airway results in further collapse of the arytenoid cartilage and exacerbation of the impedance to airflow.
 Upon inspiration during strenuous exercise, the affected side is drawn across the midline (by negative pressure in the airway) until it abuts the abducted normal arytenoid, effectively occluding the airway (dynamic collapse).
 The characteristic inspiratory whistle results from resonance within the open ventricle on the affected side.
 The harsher stridor, or roar, is produced by vortex shedding from the edges of the arytenoid cartilage and vocal fold.

 Clinical Findings and Diagnosis

 Prosthetic laryngoplasty can stabilize the affected side of the larynx during inspiration and prevent dynamic collapse of the airway during exercise.
 Laryngeal ventriculectomy performed via laryngotomy, or ventriculocordectomy performed via transendoscopic laser, improves airflow and reduces the “roaring” sound during exercise.
 Prosthetic laryngoplasty is commonly done in racing horses and is the only technique that satisfactorily reduces the impedance to inspiratory flow.
 Postoperative complications include chronic cough, chronic aspiration of feed, implant failure, and implant infection.
-Athletic performance will improve after surgery; however, horses are unlikely to develop their predicted performance potential.
+Athletic performance will improve after surgery; however, horses are more likely to experience inflammatory airway disease and exercise-induced pulmonary hemorrhage, have fewer race starts, and are unlikely to develop their predicted performance potential.